apache/spark/docs/ml-features.md

 Null (missing) values are ignored (implicitly zero in the resulting feature vector).

 The hash function used here is also the [MurmurHash 3](https://en.wikipedia.org/wiki/MurmurHash) used in [HashingTF](ml-features.html#tf-idf).
-Since a simple modulo is used to transform the hash function to a vector index, it is advisable to use a power of two as the numFeatures parameter;
+Since a simple modulo on the hashed value is used to determine the vector index, it is advisable to use a power of two as the numFeatures parameter;
 otherwise the features will not be mapped evenly to the vector indices.

 **Examples**